mike2151/Online-OH-queue/README.md

 The following describes the endpoints for the API:

 ### Get Website Theme
-Gets the theme for the website
+Gets the theme and other variables like the course name for the website

 <table>
     <tbody>